Afirestriker/Holi-Full-Page-Website/README.md

 - View and Share Holi Greentings: <a href="https://www.youtube.com/watch?v=xAfE4mnQAe8&list=PLgYeW9CyccvLszjWdhhqCz8jq21nEAYkf&index=1" target="_blank">Happy Holi #specialDays</a>

 ## 🚀 About Me
-I'm a full stack & Front-end Developer, I'm a curious learner and always gives my ideas a wings to fly. <a href="https://github.com/Afirestriker">Explore</a> to know more about me.
+I'm a full stack & Front-end Developer, I'm a curious learner and always gives my ideas a wings to fly.
+You can follow me on <a href="https://ww.github.com/afirestriker">GitHub</a>, <a href="https://www.linkedin.com/in/ashish-agrawal-india">Linkedin</a>, <a href="https://www.twitter.com/_afirestriker">Twitter</a>, or watch and subscibe me on <a href="https://www.youtube.com/specialdays">Youtbe/SpecialDays</a>